The Dirichlet problem for double divergence form elliptic equations with measures as boundary conditions: Additional remarks

 \section{Additional remarks}

-As we have already mentioned in the introduction and shown in the previous theorem, the results of this paper restore Theorem~1.10 from \cite{DK17} in the case of nonnegative solutions, thereby, restore a number of assertions from other papers deduced from it, including our papers \cite{BRS23} and~\cite{BSumn}.
+As we have already mentioned in the introduction, and shown in the previous theorem, the results of this paper provide some missing details in the proof of Theo\-rem~1.10 from \cite{DK17} and in a number of assertions from other papers deduced from it, including our papers \cite{BRS23} and~\cite{BSumn}.
 For convenience of further references, we give precise formulations.
-First of all, Theorem~5.2 from our paper \cite{BSumn} is true in the case where the solution $\varrho$ is nonnegative and the matrix $A$ satisfies the Dini mean oscialltion condition without additional assumptions about the local boundedness of~$\varrho$ (added in the English translation, but omitted in the Russian original, although implicitly used through a reference to \cite[Theorem~1.10]{DK17}).
+First of all, Theorem~5.2 from our paper \cite{BSumn} is true without additional assumptions about the local boundedness of the density $\varrho$ (added in the English translation, but omitted in the Russian original, although implicitly used through a reference to \cite[Theorem~1.10]{DK17}).
 Let us give a complete formulation with a comment on the proof from~\cite{BSumn}.